ComplianceAsCode/auditree-framework/.github/ISSUE_TEMPLATE/proposed-change.md

 approach above satisfies the requirements provided.
 This level of detail may not be available at the time of issue creation and can be completed at a later time._

-## Time-line and Components

-_If the resolution of the issue needs to be split into multiple units of work then provide a task/component breakdown.
-Otherwise, N/A for not applicable._